arvind-pillai/switchable_rings/README.md

 [![B1-C3-to-C4.jpg](https://i.postimg.cc/s2mBrcCz/B1-C3-to-C4.jpg)](https://postimg.cc/v11875m2)

+For sequences of key designs in Pillai1 et al. see design_sequences.txt

 The following tools used in Pillai et al. 2024 can be obtained from the GitHub repositories listed below

 ### Relevant repositores